-- a) for 4,5 and 6 year old all competitions and rounds (excluding Consolation rounds) the Ground Jury must consist of 3 judges with 2 being accredited FEI Young Horse judges (and one also being a foreign judge).
-The third judge can either be an FEI Young Horse judge, an NOAS Young Horse judge or a foreign Young Horse specialist - b) for 7 year old Young Horse competitions, the Ground Jury must consist of three judges, two must be FEI Young Horse judges plus one other technical judge who must be at least EA A level - c) Consolation rounds for horses are to be judged by 2 NOAS or FEI Young Horse judges, or a combination of both.
+- a) for 4,5 and 6 year old competitions and rounds (excluding Consolation rounds) the Ground Jury must consist of 3 judges with 2 being accredited FEI Young Horse judges (for 5 and 6 year olds one must be a foreign judge).
+The third judge can either be an FEI Young Horse judge, an EA Young Horse judge or a foreign Young Horse specialist - b) for 7 year old Young Horse competitions, the Ground Jury must consist of three judges, two must be FEI Young Horse judges plus one other technical judge who must be at least EA A level - c) Consolation rounds for horses are to be judged by 2 EA or FEI Young Horse judges, or a combination of both.